 - The withdrawal of drugs

-Since there are a number of different substances that take various effects on the body, it’s important to identify that only certain drugs hold the potential to cause a psychosis.
+Since several different substances have various effects on the body, it’s important to identify that only certain drugs hold the potential to cause psychosis.
 However, if drug withdrawals are intense enough, the risk for psychosis remains.

-While it’s been noted that most cases of substance-induced psychosis goes away after an individual stops using drugs or alcohol, there have been some cases where symptoms continue.
-Researchers believe that drug use may uncover certain psychiatric conditions – such as schizophrenia – within high-risk individuals. ²⁵
+While it’s been noted that most cases of substance-induced psychosis go away after an individual stops using drugs or alcohol, there have been some cases where symptoms continue.
+Researchers believe that drug use may uncover certain psychiatric conditions, such as schizophrenia, within high-risk individuals. ²⁵

 Psychotic Disorder Due to Another Medical Condition